defridge/PP4-PT-Booking/README.md

 Below are the steps to deploy the project on Heroku:

-- Navigate to heroku and create an account
+- Navigate to Heroku and create an account
 - Click the new button in the top right corner
 - Select create new app
 - Enter app name